cjssdk/wamp/readme.md

 });
 ```

-To catch the moment when WebSocket connection is ready use:
+Catch the moment when WebSocket connection is ready:

 ```js
 wampi.socket.onopen = function() {